 I started the Hometown Prayer Mission after spending many years helping to grow intercessory prayer at my church and in my community of Dahlonega, Georgia.
 I discovered how much I love helping people grow in their prayer life.
 I love watching people connect with God, talk to Him, and learn how to hear His voice.

 My heart is to see lots of those prayer conversations started.
 The Hometown Prayer Mission is here to help and encourage.
 Let me know how I can help you.
 Thank you for your heart for prayer.

 A LITTLE ABOUT ME

 I am a prayer missionary in the beautiful foothills of Dahlonega, Georgia.
 I created the Hometown Prayer Mission to help individuals, families, churches, and communities grow in prayer.
 I love to pray, read, write, and travel on mission trips.
 I enjoy front porch swings, sweet tea, and conversations with friends.
 I also love the water – swimming, kayaking, inner tubing, and sailing.

-After serving on a church staff as head intercessor and working at a group home for at-risk teens, I now facilitate a community prayer group, serve in the local jail ministry, coordinate Healing Rooms of Dahlonega, provide online classes through the Hometown Prayer Academy, blog about Christian writing at Christian Writers’ Studio, and write and speak about prayer.
+After serving on a church staff as head intercessor and working at a group home for at-risk teens, I now facilitate a community prayer group, serve in the local jail ministry, coordinate Healing Rooms of Dahlonega, and write and teach about prayer.

-I volunteer to support The Center for Inner Healing, Inc. I am also nearing completion of the M. Div. program at Asbury Theological Seminary.
+I volunteer to support The Center for Inner Healing.
+I am also nearing completion of the M. Div. program at Asbury Theological Seminary.
 Most days, I can be found sitting at the Starbucks in Dahlonega and praying for the community.

 “If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.” — 2 Chronicles 7:14 (NKJV)